leoduan/leoduan.github.io/index.md

 #### Hello, thanks for checking out my website.

 #### I'm Leo Duan.
 I'm a statistician and an assistant professor working at University of Florida since 2018.
-Prior to that, I obtained my PhD in Mathematics at University of Cincinnati in 2015 under the supervision of Rhonda Szczesniak and Xia Wang, worked a year as a "data scientist" in the tech sector, and spent two years as a postdoc working with David Dunson at Johns Hopkins and Duke University.
+Prior to that, I obtained my PhD in Mathematics at University of Cincinnati in 2015 under the supervision of Rhonda Szczesniak and Xia Wang, worked a year as a data scientist in the tech sector, and spent two years as a postdoc working with David Dunson at Johns Hopkins and Duke University.

 <img src="photo.jpg" alt="drawing" width="800"/>